Is Benedictine really a secret elixir originally created by a 16th century monk?

 In the “city of lights,” there are many non-touristy things to do beyond the Eiffel Tower.

-We’re content, however, to simply walk until we can walk no more – taking in some of the best Paris arrondissements.
+We’re content, however, before boarding, to simply walk until we can walk no more – taking in some of the best Paris arrondissements.

-Then we cruise to the Normandy coast, past chalk cliffs and gently rolling banks of green, squeezing through several locks, before cruising back to Paris.
+Once onboard, we cruise along the Seine River to the Normandy coast, past chalk cliffs and gently rolling banks of green, squeezing through several locks, before cruising back to Paris.

 Along the way, we stop to see centuries-old castles and cathedrals, blooming gardens, artist studios and off-the-beaten-path museums.